dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - desktop compass box in emiOS mode

 - Automatically calculate MapRect for the study
-- Add annotation editing capability to the desktop map
-- kml and snapshot dir needs to be refreshed after tab switch
-- The box indicator calculation is incorrect

 - Communication module (Design what information needs to be passed around)
 * iOSViewController+Client